frustratedcat/weather-app/README.md

 To deactivate the virtual environment, simply type `deactivate` in your terminal.

-If an error occurs, please check that your version of Firefox supports the version of uBlock Origin used here and download the correct uBlock .xpi file from [Raymond Hill's Github](https://github.com/gorhill/uBlock/releases).
+If an error occurs, please check that your version of Firefox supports the version of uBlock Origin used here or download the correct uBlock .xpi file from [Raymond Hill's Github](https://github.com/gorhill/uBlock/releases).
 The purpose of using uBlock Origin is to remove content blocking objects that may occur in the AccuWeather DOM.